How do I homeschool? It’s one of the first questions we ask once we’ve decided to homeschool our children.

 Learn how you can begin to create the calm, deeply connected life you crave as a homeschooling mom!

 3. Our teaching methods should not frustrate and anger our children.

 Notice I didn’t say our children will never be frustrated or angry.
 Yes, the sin nature is present.
-You will need to pray for discernment on this one.
-There are times when learning is hard and our children have to persist to get something.
-There are times when we have to be mindful of laziness (theirs and ours).
+You will need to pray for discernment.
+There are times when learning is hard and our children have to persist to get something, to develop grit.
+And there are times when we have to be mindful of laziness (theirs and ours).
 But we have to consider that there are times when how we are teaching could be the problem.